hustZhangYu/quasiperiodic-hopping-ssh-model/README.md

 ## functions
 Hssh: generate the Hamiltonian (SSH model). \
 Hssh_disorder: generate the Hamiltonian (SSH model with quasiperiodic hopping terms).\
-r_v: calculate the topological invariant in the real space.\
+r_w: calculate the topological invariant in the real space.